wp-plugins/events-category/readme.txt

 = Quick Start =

 1. Activate the plugin
-1. Customize your single.php and category.php templates similarly to shown below
 1. Create new posts in the "Events" category
 1. Add the Upcoming Events widget to the sidebar